wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/logging.rst

       <logging>
       </logging>

-This section shows how to configure the format of internal log file.
+This section shows how to configure the format of the internal log file ("ossec.log")

-This file format, will depend on this option, being .log the default (``/var/ossec/logs/ossec.log``)

 Options
 -------